tonghuikang/blog/_posts/2026-05-15-coding-interaction.md

 If you approve, the paused channel resumes and the export runs.
 If you deny, the agent updates the planning channel and considers an alternative, like running against a staging snapshot instead.

-[^auto-mode]: I am aware that Claude Code has an auto-mode where the agent has a process to automatically decides which commands are safe to run.
+[^auto-mode]: I am aware that Claude Code has an auto-mode where the agent has a process to automatically decide which commands are safe to run.
-    However, I think interaction models is useful here, there could be one channel where the model decides whether to approve running the command.
+    However, I think interaction models are useful here, there could be one channel where the model decides whether to approve running the command.

 #### **Executing**